Harsh0745/Project2/README.md

-This project is created from local computer created by harsh verma
+This project is created from local computer.
+Created by Harsh Verma.